gmarkv10/Shoptimize/README.md

 **Installation**

-Navigate to http://www-edlab.cs.umass.edu/~pfarlow/ on an Android device (either physical or emulated) and to download and install Shoptimize.
+Navigate to http://www-edlab.cs.umass.edu/~pfarlow/ on an Android device (either physical or emulated) to download and install Shoptimize.

 **Source Control and Build Instructions**